-Design, prototyping, and feedback
+2. Design, prototyping, and feedback

-To learn how to create an app like ToTok and make it successful, you’ll need feedback from your target audience.
-At the earliest stages, before you have a functional app you can release to the general public, you’ll need a test group selected based on research into your target audience.
+To learn how to build your own video chat app and make it successful, you’ll need feedback from your target audience.
+At the earliest stages, before you have a functional app you can release to the public, you’ll need a test group selected based on research into your target audience.

-Minimum viable product
+3. Minimum viable product

 A minimum viable product (MVP) is a functional yet incomplete product.
 This is the first version of your app you can release to an app store.
 The MVP is focused on basic functionality and often pays fairly little attention to visuals or the user interface.
 In short, an MVP is an app with basic necessary features but without much in the way of attractiveness.
 It works to test the functionality, though.

 An alternative to an MVP is an MLP — a minimum lovable product.
 An MLP will also provide very basic video call and voice chat functionality but will have a more refined interface design than an MVP.
-This is done to engage users and build emotional attachment to the app.
+This is done to engage users and build an emotional attachment to the app.